-Introduction to CE marking of structural metalwork: BS EN 1090-1 and the Construction Products Regulations.
+Introduction to UKCA marking of structural metalwork: BS EN 1090-1 and the Construction Products Regulations.

 EU & UK Law

-Structural metalwork in the UK is CE marked under the Construction Products Regulations (CPR), which were adopted in the UK in March 2011 to enforce the European Construction Products Directive.
-The aim of the directive is to harmonise the safety performance of construction products across the EU and they apply to anything placed on the market, whether imported or manufactured in the EU.
+As of January 1st 2021 structural metalwork in the mainland Britain is to be UKCA marked under the Construction Products Regulations (CPR), which were adopted in the UK in March 2011 to enforce the European Construction Products Directive.
+In Northen Ireland the CE mark continues to apply, along with a new UKNI mark.
+The aim of the directive was to harmonise the safety performance of construction products across the EU trading bloc and they apply to anything placed on the market, whether imported or manufactured in the EU.
 The CPD defines six principles for materials that are to be used in civil engineering:-

 - Mechanical resistance & stability

 - Safety in case of fire

 - Hygiene, health & the environment